IBM-Cloud/docs/services/IotInsurance/index.md

 **Prerequisites:** Before you begin, ensure that the following prerequisites are in place:
 - An instance of the [{{site.data.keyword.iotinsurance_short}} service](https://console.ng.bluemix.net/catalog/services/iot-for-insurance/) must exist in your {{site.data.keyword.Bluemix_notm}} space.
 - At least 2 GB of free memory must be available in your {{site.data.keyword.Bluemix_notm}} organization to enable the Deploy function.
+If you are upgrading from a previous version, you should have at least 2.5 GB.

 ## Deploying the required services and applications
 {: #deploying_services}